ggonnella/fastsubtrees/docs/paper.md

 tree representation.
 For this step, the user must provide a generator function yielding pairs of node numbers (parent and child node), describing the tree, in any order.
 Each node must be represented by a unique positive ID.
-The IDs space must be compact, i.e. the numbers are not necessarily all consecutive, bu the largest node ID (_idmax_) should not be much larger than the total number of nodes, because the memory consumption is in O(idmax).
+The IDs space must be compact, i.e. the numbers must not be necessarily all consecutive, but the largest node ID (_idmax_) should not be much larger than the total number of nodes, because the memory consumption is in O(idmax).
 If this condition is not met, the existing node labels must be mapped to a compact set of positive